Skip to main content

 What you'll learn

-The technique we will use for testing is to use the Google OAuth 2.0 Playground to create a refresh token that can be exchanged for an access token and id token during the testing phase.
+The technique we'll use for testing is to use the Google OAuth 2.0 Playground to create a refresh token that can be exchanged for an access token and id token during the testing phase.

 Google Project and Application Setup